gerbenkaas/homenergy/README.md

 ```

 ### Web application
+First, modify <code>webapp/frontend/js/script.js</code>: change the tariffs and the IP address of the backend (see fetchData function).
-Visit the web application in your browser by navigationg to http://[frontend_ip]:8080.
+Next, visit the web application in your browser by navigationg to http://[frontend_ip]:8080.

 ## Todo
 Some ideas for further development...